 “To fight and conquer in all your battles is not supreme excellence.” – Sun Tzu

 That is not the question.
 The question is what are you going to do about it?
 Will you fold or will you dominate?
 Because one thing I can assure you; it’s not always going to be sunshine and lollipops.
 Expect plenty of road bumps along the way.
 Expect to be challenged frequently and violently on your path to a better body, a better life.

 Do you know how many abysmal workouts I’ve had in the last decade?
 Too many to count.
 But none of those sessions were wasted or meaningless.
 Far from it.
 The bad days were the best ones.
-The days were I wasn’t sure if I should do another set or just pack up my stuff and leave.
+The days where I wasn’t sure if I should do another set or just pack up my stuff and leave.
 The days were my warm-ups felt like my work sets.
-The days were I felt like the new guy at the gym.
+The days where I felt like the new guy at the gym.

 Those days made me.

 Bad days mercilessly uncover the holes in your game.
 Bad days demand more.
 Bad days demand nothing but your best.
-In the face of defeat your true nature will shine through.
+In the face of defeat, your true nature will shine through.
 Rise to the challenge or get crushed under the weight.